 The ruby red lips parted, and the woman grinned mischievously.
 "Spoilers!"

 The corridor was in pitch darkness, Ian feeling his way cautiously along it.
 The smooth walls gave no indication of where they were going, and there seemed to be no end in sight.
-Abruptly Ian halted, his hands feeling the edges of some kind of opening.
+Abruptly Ian halted, his hands feeling the edges of some kind of opening."I think we're in luck Barbara!"
+He tried to force the door outwards.

 Barbara rested against the wall.
 It felt as if they'd travelled for hours and miles.
 "I hope so.
 This place seems never-ending!
 Any idea where we might be?"